 Students may come to the Library before and after school.
-The library opens at 7:30 AM; school starts at 8:20 AM.
-The library stays open after school until 4 PM, unless there is a scheduled after-school event.
-Students are welcomed and encouraged to come to the library after school to work on homework and/or school projects.
+The library opens at 7:30am and classes starts at 8:20am.
+The library stays open after school until 4:00pm unless there is a scheduled after-school event.
+Students are welcomed and encouraged to visit the library after school to work on homework and/or school projects.
 If you have any questions, you can call the library directly at 973-677-4050, ext.
 5050 or 5017.